j-2k/GraphicsProgrammingRoadmap/README.md

 - [Cherno C++ Series](https://www.youtube.com/playlist?list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb) Chernos C++ Series for the pre-requisite section (Video Format)
 - [Learn CPP Website](https://www.learncpp.com) Learn C++ website, literally everything covered (Reading Format)
 - [Scratchapixel](https://scratchapixel.com) You can learn all math prerequisites in here (Geometry Section) & other computer graphics topics!
+- [3D Graphics Overview -  Mathematics for Graphics](https://www.youtube.com/playlist?list=PLlWgYfV78e0lRd_k8RXTBYZUlq4q3D62X) Underrated videos that explain the mathematics behind 3D graphics concepts, you dont have to go through all the videos if you know some topics but make sure to watch something you struggled to understand!
+(Video format)

 # <a name="raytracing2">2.
 Raytracing</a>